 Weicheng Dai

-I am currently a researsh associate at Yale University, where I am very fortunately advised by Professor Julius Chapiro, Professor James S. Duncan and Professor Mingde Lin.
-I am also working closely with Mr. Chenyu You.
+I am currently a phd student at Boston University, where I am very fortunately advised by Professor Kayhan Batmanghelich.
+Previously I worked at Yale University for Professor Julius Chapiro and Professor James S. Duncan.
+I also worked with Professor Chenyu You.
 I obtained a Master degree in Computer Science at New York University.
-My research interests include computer & medical vision, and theoretical machine learning.
+My research interests include computer & medical vision, and explainable machine learning.

 Email / LinkedIn / Github